 Master Po: Death is an end to life, as waking is an end to sleep.

 Caine: How can strangers take on such importance to our

 souls?
 Master Kan: Because our soul does not keep time; it

 merely records growth.

 When the earth is dying there shall arise a new tribe of all colours and all creeds.
-This tribe shall be called The Warriors of the Rainbow and it will put its faith in actions not words. ~Prophecy of the Native American Hopi People
+This tribe shall be called The Warriors of the Rainbow and it will put forth in actions not words. ~Prophecy of the Native American Hopi People

 There will come a time when the earth is sick and the animals and plants begin to die.
 Then the Indians will regain their spirit and gather people of all nations, colors and beliefs to join together in the fight to save the Earth: The Rainbow Warriors. ~Prophecy of the Native American Sioux People